dvdvideo1234/TrackAssemblyTool/readme.md

     If the option is enabled, click it again to disable it or the other way around.
 7. `Apply piece gravity` option controlls the gravity affecting the selected track piece.
     If the option is enabled, click it again to disable it or the other way around.
+8. `Weld` option controlls the created welds on a piece.
+You must select an anchor to weld the right clicked piece to, when you are in regular `SNAP` mode displayed on the tool screen. when the anchor is not selected or it is invalid, a message will be displayed to warn you.
+    You can also remove welds by holding `IN_SPEED` ( Def: SHIFT ) and clicking the option.
+    The amount of welds will be displayed next to the optoion control.
+9. `NoCollide` option controlls the created collides on a piece.
+You must select an anchor to nocollide the right clicked piece to, when you are in regular `SNAP` mode displayed on the tool screen.
+When the anchor is not selected or it is invalid, a message will be displayed to warn you.
+You can also remove nocollides by holding `IN_SPEED` ( Def: SHIFT ) and clicking the option.
+The amount of nocollides will be displayed next to the optoion control.
+9. `NoCollide world` option controlls the created world collides on a piece.
+The constraint acnchor in this case is the world itself.
+Click on the option to create no collide world constrant or by holding `IN_SPEED` ( Def: SHIFT ) and click to remove it.
+The flag of of the constraint will be displayed in the menu control option.
+The value will be `true` if there is a still a no-collide world and [`phys_ragdollconstraint`](https://developer.valvesoftware.com/wiki/Phys_ragdollconstraint) between the piece and the world.
+If it stays in `true` after you remove it, that menas there are more than one.

 #### How to use the tool control panel and what function does each item have ?
 1. `Track surface grip modifier` combo box is used if you want to obtain different